 The medieval village and Unesco World Heritage Site of Saint Emilion, France, is a fantastic full day trip to take from Bordeaux.
 St Emilion is located approximately 40 kilometers (25 miles) from Bordeaux, so its proximity makes for an enchanting activity to pursue while in Bordeaux.
 It’s easily possible to travel from Bordeaux to St Emilion by train, car, or tour.

-As soon as you arrive from Bordeaux to St Emilion, you will gaze upon a stunning site.
+As soon as you arrive from Bordeaux to St Emilion, you will gaze upon a stunning sight.
 It’s the compact town of Saint Emilion, towering up from a sea of surrounding vineyards.

-But awesome travel experiences like this in France can often get pricey.
-However, this day trip from Bordeaux to St Emilion doesn’t have to be.
-You can find plenty of things to do in Saint Emilion on a budget, whether you take an budget-friendly day tour or set out on your own DIY (do-it-yourself) day trip from Bordeaux to Saint Emilion.
+But awesome travel experiences like this can often get pricey.
+However, a day trip from Bordeaux to St Emilion doesn’t have to be expensive.
+We’ve found ways to get from Bordeaux to St Emilion for any budget, from budget-friendly day tour or set out on your own DIY (do-it-yourself) day trip from Bordeaux to Saint Emilion.